qcode-software/qcode-tcl/doc/registration.md

 }
 ```

 Example of a POST request handler.
-Makes use of the [JSON response] to return a redirect action to the client.
+Makes use of the [connection response] to return a redirect action to the client.

 ```tcl
 register POST /post {post_title post_content} {